sansarip/owlbear/docs/paredit.md

   <dd><span><code>backspace</code></span></dd>
   <dt>Description</dt>
   <dd class="description">
     <span>Delete one character backwards, unless it will unbalance a form.
 Otherwise, moves past the character instead of deleting it.
-If the node is empty, then it is removed.</span>
+If the node is empty, then it is removed.
+You can always force backward deletion with <code>Force Delete Backward</code> (<code>alt+backspace</code>).</span>
     <details>
       <summary>📼</summary>
       <video class="example" src="assets/examples/tsx-delete-backward-20230508-00.mp4" controls="controls" autoplay loop muted/>